Home Remedies to Reduce Cholesterol

 Let’s start off by talking about why we DO need cholesterol in our systems—bet you didn’t see that coming.
 We need this fatty substance in our blood to help sustain our precious cell membranes, in addition to a plethora of other benefits like conversion of Vitamin D to its active form.
-But too much cholesterol gives rise to hypercholesterolemia and this clogs your blood vessel walls and contributes to heart and vascular diseases.
+But too much cholesterol gives rise to cholesterol and this clogs your blood vessel walls and contributes to heart and vascular diseases.
 For the sake of orientation, we should understand that our blood cholesterol levels ought to be below 200mg/dL and anything above that could be dangerous.
-To be exact, 240mg/dL and above is clinically referred to as hypercholesterolemia or ‘high cholesterol’.
+To be exact, 240mg/dL and above is clinically referred to as cholesterol or ‘high cholesterol’.

 Now let’s get started on how we can naturally knock down our cholesterol levels.
 The common prescription drug is a ‘statin drug’, but these come with several unpleasant side effects that nobody wants.
 There are so many easier ways to achieve the same goal.

 For starters, Magnesium serves as a natural statin by lowering cholesterol production, but only to a level that is safe.
 We don’t want to cut out our cholesterol levels completely, and we’ve discussed why.
 Magnesium can be found in several sources, but focus your energies on cashews, English walnuts, rye, tofu, kelp, peanuts, pecans and –you’re gonna love this—dark chocolate! (it’s worth mentioning that when one experiences a chocolate craving, that’s your body’s physiological way of telling you to ramp up your magnesium input.